nisenbeck/vaultwarden-debian/README.md

 The `build.sh` script will build vaultwarden for the same Debian version which targets vaultwarden.
 That means, to build vaultwarden v1.19.0, make sure to checkout tag `v1.19.0` of this project.

-To compile for a different Debian version, specify the release name (e.g. Buster, Bullseye) using the `-o` option.
-You can compile for arm32v7, arm64 and amd64 architecture using the `-a` option.
-Only the Buster (default) release of debian is supported by arm32v7.
+To compile for a different Debian version, specify the release name (e.g. buster, bullseye, bookworm) using the `-o` option.
+You can compile for amd64 or arm64 architecture using the `-a` option.

 ```
 ./build.sh -o bullseye